facelessuser/RegReplace/docs/src/markdown/usage.md

 ## Selection Inputs

-!!! warning "Experimental"
+/// warning | Experimental
 This feature is experimental and is subject to change.
+///

 If `selection_inputs` is set to `True`, selections will be inserted into your pattern via format string logic.

 So to specify two implicit variables, the following format string logic can be used: `r'Some value {} some [\w]+ {}'`.
 In this example, the first two selections will be inserted in `{}`: `r'Some value selection0 some [\w]+ selection1'`.

-To control which selection goes where, you can explicitly set the index: `r'Some value {1} some [\w]+ {0}'` -->. `r'Some value selection1 some [\w]+ selection0'`.
+To control which selection goes where, you can explicitly set the index: `r'Some value {1} some [\w]+ {0}'` -->.
+`r'Some value selection1 some [\w]+ selection0'`.
 Or alternatively: `r'Some value {sel[1]} some [\w]+ {sel[0]}'` (`sel` is the selection list).

 By default, the selection is just inserted into the pattern raw.
 This is fine for literal searches, but for regex this is bad if your selection is something like: `something(else)`.
 This example would be interpreted as adding a group containing `else`.
 So if this is not intended, the text would need to be escaped.
 So a new conversion type has been added to the format template: `!e`.
 This new conversion type will insert the selection into the pattern after first escaping it.
 So you could use it like so: `r'Some value {1!e} some [\w]+ {0!e}'`, and the selection inputs would be escaped.

 For the sake of avoiding bad situations, RegReplace will limit the length of selections to the arbitrary value of 256, but you can configure this with the global setting `selection_input_max_size` in `reg_replace.sublime-settings`.
 Also, the number of allowed inputs will be limited to 10, but this can be tweaked via the setting `selection_input_max_count`.

 ```js
     // Limit size of selections for inputs.